Guest blogger series:

 Crawling Toward Sustainability

-This is the first in a series of guest blog posts in which Emma will track the progress of her office to become more sustainable.
-Next up, heating!
+This is the fourth in a series of guest blog posts in which Emma will track the progress of her office to become more sustainable.

 bruce carscadden ARCHITECT inc is a boutique architecture and planning firm, based in Vancouver’s Downtown Eastside since 2000.
 Specializing in recreation, institutional and commercial projects for public and private clients, BCA is committed to producing beautiful and thoughtful buildings, and finding green and sustainable solutions within a client’s budget.
 Almost everyone rides a bike to work.